bluehalo/graphql-fhir/FAQ.md

 - **logging** - Place to put logging configurations.
 Currently only level is allowed, but we intend to add more in the future.
 You can also customize the logger in `src/lib/logger` to add support for whatever you need.
 - **auth** - Various configurations for authentication.
 	- **name** - Name of the strategy to use for passport
-	- **clientId** - Client Id needed for an introspection query.
-This will be populated by a CLIENT_ID environment variable.
-	- **clientSecret** - Client Secret needed for an introspection query.
-This will be populated by a CLIENT_SECRET environment variable.
-	- **introspectionUrl** - Introspection url
 	- **strategy** - Path to your strategy
 	- **passportOptions** - Options object passed directly into passport.